Arthur is an aquarium enthusiast who enjoys keeping unique aquatic species.

-My obsession with fish runs deep, so when it came time for me to have my fish tanks, I knew that I didn't want just any old goldfish (but I also know that I am not a marine biologist).
+My obsession with fish runs deep.
+I knew that I didn't want just any old goldfish, but I also know that I am not a marine biologist.
 That intersection mixed with a general thirst for knowledge has led me through a lot of research—as well as owning a few unique fish myself.
 Through researching what would be right for me along with visiting multiple fish specialty stores in my area, I came up with a list of some of the cooler fish you can keep in a home aquarium.

 Freshwater fish are popular for many reasons, but the top two are that they are less expensive and easier to maintain.
-The problem is that a lot of freshwater fish are pretty dull, so people want to jump into saltwater right away.
+The problem is that a lot of freshwater fish are pretty dull, so people want to jump into saltwater fish right away.
 While I won't argue that most freshwater fish are boring, there are a few of them that will help amateur aquarists gain some experience while still being super fun to own.

 Brackish fish are confusing for a lot of people because they are often listed as freshwater fish even though that is not entirely true.
 Brackish fish, or rather their preferred habitat, lie somewhere in between fresh and saltwater.
-Brackish fish and their tank are a little more challenging to take care of than a freshwater tank but not as hard as a saltwater set up, so they are a perfect step between the two for a learning aquarist.
+Brackish fish and their tank are a little more challenging to take care of than a freshwater tank but not as hard as a saltwater setup, so they are a perfect step between the two for a learning aquarist.

 This is a fantastic fish to own, but you need to prepare for ownership.
 First and foremost, this fish needs a tank that is at least 100 gallons to thrive.
-On top of that, this fish is highly aggressive and with attack almost any other tankmate so you should be prepared for this to be the only fish in the tank.
+On top of that, this fish is highly aggressive and will attack almost any other tankmate so you should be prepared for this to be the only fish in the tank.
 Before you even think about getting a puffer, you should know that their beaks never stop growing and if they don't chew on enough hard items like snail shells their beak can overgrow and clamp shut.
-If there is an overgrowth puffer owners will have to learn how to trim the beak or the puffer will starve to death.
+If there is an overgrowth, puffer owners will have to learn how to trim the beak or the puffer will starve to death.

 When it comes to aquariums, saltwater is the dream for most people.
-Saltwater fish and their habitats are colorful and vibrant which make them living pieces of art.
+Saltwater fish and their habitats are colorful and vibrant, making them living pieces of art.
 The problem is that the easiest saltwater tank is harder to care for than the hardest freshwater tank.
 If you have already had success keeping saltwater fish, and are looking for new and exciting saltwater specimens, there are so many out there to choose from.
 Here are just a few of the coolest saltwater animals you can own if you have the experience.

-- Octopus: If you are looking for a real challenge, it is entirely legal to own an octopus.
+If you are looking for a real challenge, it is entirely legal to own an octopus.
 The thing is that octopuses are incredibly smart and shifty and they will almost always find a way out of their tank.
 They also need precise parameters for their water, and even if you do everything right, they only live for about a year.
 Still, owning an octopus would be super cool, and I can only hope to get to this level someday.